Sacred Reich: 2006–present: Reformation, Awakening, and Into the Abyss

 In November 2006, Sacred Reich announced they would play several shows in Europe in the summer of 2007 including Wacken Open Air, before reforming as a live act that year.
 They performed at Wacken Open Air again in 2009, which was recorded and later released as a live album, Live at Wacken, in 2012.
 In the spring of 2017, they announced their first North American tour in 21 years, titled "30 Years of Ignorance" after the 30th anniversary of their debut album, Ignorance.

 In January 2018, Sacred Reich signed to Metal Blade Records and began working on their fifth album, Awakening.
 Later in January, Greg Hall was fired from the band and temporarily replaced by Tim Radziwill for the demos and touring.
 In September, Machine Head announced that Dave McClain was leaving their band, officially rejoining Sacred Reich in December.
 In February 2019, Rainey left the band for health reasons and was replaced by Tim Radziwill's son, Joey.
 In April, Sacred Reich released the split single "Don't Do it Donnie" alongside Iron Reagan, later co-headlining a monthlong tour with them in May.
 Awakening was released on August 23, 2019, being the band's first full-length studio album since 1996's Heal and their first studio album in 23 years.
 Awakening was well received by critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, giving the album a 76 out of 100 rating based on 4 reviews.
 In support of the album, Sacred Reich toured in Europe alongside Night Demon, and supported Gwar on their Use Your Collusion tour that year.
 Rainey later died on March 16, 2020, at the age of 53 from a heart attack.

+In the spring of 2023, Sacred Reich supported Carcass on a US tour along with Municipal Waste.
 At the beginning of 2024, Sacred Reich announced they were recording their upcoming sixth studio album, which was expected to be released at the end of the year.
 Rind announced in a post on New Year's Eve of 2024 that the band would soon enter the studio to record their new album for a late August 2025 release.

-On October 20, 2025, it was announced that Sacred Reich had parted ways with McClain and would temporarily be filled in by Eduardo Baldo for their live activities, and also announced that their sixth studio album Into the Abys will be released in the spring of 2026.
+On October 20, 2025, it was announced that Sacred Reich had parted ways with McClain and would temporarily be filled in by Eduardo Baldo for their live activities, and also announced that their sixth studio album Into the Abyss would be released in the spring of 2026.
+However, the album's release was later pushed back to 2027.

+On December 3, 2025, Baldo was announced as an official member of Sacred Reich.
+The band performed at Milwaukee Metal Fest in June 2026, and opened for Sepultura on select dates of their farewell tour.